mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 source communities.
 These weren't corporate environments.
 These were a bunch of volunteers working together to build something awesome used by rest of the world.
 There were no managers, no performance reviews, no video meetings, no meetings at all in fact.
-There was just the work, which was the focus of all communication.
+There was just the work, and the work was the focus of all communication.

-Work took three forms:
+The work took three forms:

 1.  **Issues:** where we discussed concerns and considered technical designs as a group
 2.  **Coding:** where one person would write a solution to the proposed issue
-3.  **Code Review:** where anyone could drop in, review the code, and provide a ton of feedback.
+3.  **Code Review:** where anyone could drop in, review the code, and provide feedback.

 Most of the work was in *Code Review*, not *Coding* (writing code is a vanishingly small fraction software development) and so I spent several hours every day, for years, giving and receiving highly detailed feedback from fellow collaborators.
 This is where we taught each other.
-This is where we learned to align on mission and on style.
+This is where we learned to align on mission and style.
 This is where we expressed humor and learned about each others' character and about our own.

 Let's see an example